Planetary alignment

 Please note, a planetary conjunction, where only two planets appear close together in the sky, is also a planetary alignment.
 In our dedicated article, you will find details about the upcoming planetary conjunctions.

-If you could look down at our solar system from above on January 25, 2025, you would see that Neptune, Saturn, and Venus are roughly aligned in a straight line in their respective orbits from Earth’s perspective.
+If you could look down at our solar system from above in mid-April 2025, you would see that Neptune, Saturn, Venus, and Mercury are roughly aligned in a straight line in their respective orbits from Earth’s perspective.

-Alignment of Neptune, Saturn, and Mercury on the evening of February 27
+Alignment of Neptune, Saturn, Venus and Mercury in late February 2026

-If you could look down at our solar system from above on February 27, 2025, you would see that Neptune, Saturn, and Mercury are roughly aligned in a straight line in their respective orbits from Earth’s perspective.
+If you could look down at our solar system from above in late February 2026, you would see that Neptune, Saturn, Venus, and Mercury are roughly aligned in a straight line in their respective orbits from Earth’s perspective.

-Neptune, Saturn, and Mercury will set together around an hour after sunset on the evening of February 27, 2025.
+Neptune, Saturn, Venus, and Mercury will set together around an hour after sunset in late February 2026.
 Look for them near the western horizon around 40 minutes after sunset.

-Neptune will shine with a magnitude of +8.0 and will be located in the zodiac constellation Pisces on the evening of February 27, 2025.
-It will be visible around 4 degrees upper left of Mercury.
-You need a telescope or high-powered binoculars to see Neptune.
+Neptune will shine with a magnitude of +8.0 and will be located in the zodiac constellation Pisces in the evenings of late February 2026.
+It will be visible very close to Saturn (on the right).
+You need a telescope or high-powered binoculars to see Neptune as it shines beyond the limit of naked-eye visibility.

 Please bookmark Spaceandtelescope.com or follow us on Facebook and Twitter to get latest space news, upcoming skywatching events and astronomy-related content.